 Being a small city, Sauk Centre does not have a public transit system used by locals to get to and from work.

-In terms of college education, Sauk Centre is nearly on par with the US average for all cities of 21.84%: 18.45% of adults 25 and older in Sauk Centre have a bachelor's degree or advanced degree.
+The percentage of adults in Sauk Centre who are college-educated is close to the national average for all communities of 21.84%: 18.45% of the adults in Sauk Centre have a bachelor's degree or advanced degree.

 The per capita income in Sauk Centre in 2022 was $32,533, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $130,132 for a family of four.
 However, Sauk Centre contains both very wealthy and poor people as well.